Starship Troopers: Terran Ascendancy

 Starship Troopers: Terran Ascendancy, also known as simply Starship Troopers in the U.S., is a real-time tactics video game developed by Blue Tongue Entertainment and published by Hasbro Interactive under the MicroProse label in 2000.
 The game is based on both the 1997 movie Starship Troopers and the 1959 book Starship Troopers by Robert A. Heinlein.

+Gameplay

+During gameplay, players begin by selecting a lieutenant profile and choosing a platoon insignia before entering missions.
+Each mission starts with a vocal and text briefing outlining objectives.
+The player must appoint a strike team for every mission and equip members with any required items, or may allow the game to auto‑select and auto‑equip the team.
+Once deployed, players control their troops in real time across large environments, using multiple weapons such as grenade launchers, light rifles, and missile launchers.
+Players can assign different formations to their units to handle various situations.
+The camera can be centered on troops with the spacebar, and manual adjustments allow the player to change viewing angles.
+Missions proceed as players move their squad through terrain, engage alien enemies, and complete assigned objectives within the campaign structure.

 Plot

 The game is divided into three acts following the player's Mobile Infantry platoon from the start to the end of the war.